pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 The David's posts and talks generated a lot of fuss.
 To the point that he, Kent Beck, and Martin Fowler discussed the subject.
 They produced a five-part series that were broadcast on YouTube.
 The first video of the series has more than a hundred thousand views.
 Each of the five topics addressed in the series is summarized below.
 They are

-*Confidence:* TDD is one way to programmers feel confident that their code works.
-However, developers should mix up the concepts of TDD and self-testing code.
+**Confidence:** TDD is one way to programmers feel confident that their code works.
+However, developers should *not* mix up the concepts of TDD and self-testing code.
 One of the benefits of TDD includes producing self-testing code.
-Thus, confidence is not the only option to improve confidence.
-It seems that
+Thus, TDD is not the only option to improve confidence.
+Furthermore, TDD is commonly practiced in a heavy mocking style, and people usually make bad trade-offs regarding the evaluation of whether it is worth making intermediate results testable.

+It seems that the personal preferences represent an important aspect while choosing to practice TDD.
+For instance, for Kent TDD reminds him of how he learned mathematics at school ­-- always needing examples.
+For David, people usually make bad trade-offs particularly considering the heavy mocking style while us